The level of the River Thames has continued to rise across the floodplain near Abingdon.

 The Thames Valley Croquet Club were able to play on the raised part of their green above the flooded area of Hales Meadow.

 The Thames Water performance web site says that Farmoor Reservoir was 80% full at the end of January – below the average for that time of year.
-That was after a very wet January.
-So maybe it has filled up by now.
+It looks like the rain is needed.